 - Young scientists win grants to research low emissions agriculture

 Partners and acknowledgments

 Beginning in 2018, funding for CLIFF-GRADS is provided by the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) with support from CCAFS donors and the Global Research Alliance on Agricultural Greenhouse Gases (GRA) with support from the Government of New Zealand.

 From 2011-2017, the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) administered CLIFF in collaboration with the Department of Agriculture and Ecology of the University of Copenhagen and the Department of Agroecology at Aarhus University.

 All CLIFF Networks and CLIFF-GRADS recipients should acknowledge sponsors in publications.
 Recommended text:

-- CLIFF-GRADS: This work was undertaken as part of the Climate, Food and Farming and Global Research Alliance Development Scholarships (CLIFF-GRADS) program, an initiative of the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) and the Global Research Alliance on Agricultural Greenhouse Gases (GRA) with support from their donors.
+- CLIFF-GRADS: This work was undertaken as part of the Climate, Food and Farming and Global Research Alliance Development Scholarships (CLIFF-GRADS) program, an initiative implemented by the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) and the Global Research Alliance on Agricultural Greenhouse Gases (GRA) with support from their donors.

 - CLIFF Network: This work was undertaken as part of the Climate, Food and Farming (CLIFF) Network, an initiative of the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS).
 CCAFS is carried out with support from CGIAR Fund Donors and through bilateral funding agreements.
 For details please visit https://ccafs.cgiar.org/donors.